 Since vaccines were introduced in the UK, disease like smallpox, polio and tetanus that used to kill or disable millions of people are either gone or seen very rarely.
 Other disease like measles and diphtheria have been reduced by up to 99.9% since their vaccines were introduced.

 However, if people stop having vaccines, it is possible for infectious disease to quickly spread again as immunity will decrease.

 For a complete list of NHS vaccinations, please click here.

 The NHS website relating to childhood immunisations provides lots of helpful information, assurance and guidance for parents who are preparing to vaccinate their children.

-The NHS Shingles Vaccination Programme provides a free vaccination to all patients aged between 70 and 79 years, and the vaccination is provided by your practice.
-You will be invited for your vaccination, but if you are between 70 and 79 years and want to arrange your vaccine appointment, please contact the practice on 01749 812310 or via AskMyGP.
+The NHS Shingles Vaccination Programme provides a free vaccination to all eligible patients, and the vaccination is provided by your practice.
+You will be invited for your vaccination, but if you are eligible and want to arrange your vaccine appointment, please contact the practice on 01749 812310 or via AskMyGP.